Samagra-Development/docs/docs/Functional Specs Samwad.md

 **_2.5.3 For Process Administrators_**

 - Ability to create and manage SMS templates
+- Ability to create and manage student profile variables
 - Ability to create and manage school teacher profiles
 - Ability to create visualizations of the visit submissions
 - Ability to view application performance statistics